-We accompany on your first steps on your way to Santiago de Compostela, in a small group of maximum 9 persons, we follow the path of the pilgrims towards Santiago, respecting your own rhythm.
+We accompany on your first steps on your way to Santiago de Compostela, in a small groups of maximum ten persons, we follow the path of the pilgrims towards Santiago, respecting your own rhythm.

 Day 1: Pontevedra